rwstorer/sdevclass/content/classes/SVAD230/module06.md

 Read Microsoft's ["Introduction to Blob (object) Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)

-Read the other sections under Blog storage also.
+Read the other sections under Blob storage also.

 What [command line tool](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-migrate-on-premises-data?tabs=windows) can you use to transfer data to Azure storage?